Made in America: Sustainable Surfaces

-After nearly nine months of research, I’ve found one manufacturer of heavyweight organic cotton canvas in the US – from whom I can order a whole bolt (50 yards).
+After nearly a year of research, I’ve found one manufacturer of heavyweight organic cotton canvas in the US – from whom I can order a whole bolt (50 yards).
 But they will soon stop offering this because the demand is dwindling.
 There’s also a small sustainable textile mill in the Southern part of the US willing to make an organic cotton canvas for me.
 But I’d need to order a 2000-yard bolt for it to be profitable for them.

 Is Linen Better?